rakesh2009/Twitter-Tweet-analysis-using-NLP/README.md

 For deciding the polarity of tweets & text pre-processing, we are using **NLP technique**.
 For building the ML model, we are using **Random Forest & KN classifier**

+## Text Pre-processing:

+Text pre-processing is a technique of deriving meaningful information from natural text for further analysis using NLP.
+It usually involves the process of structuring the input text, deriving pattern within the structural data, and finally evaluating and integrating the output

 ## Tasks performed:

 a) Importing of dataset

 b) Found out how many tweets he made on the year 2017

-c) Cleaning the data (using NLTK, regular expression, strings etc libraries)
+c) Cleaned the data (using NLTK, regular expression, strings etc libraries)

 d) Applied Ngrams to processed data and print first 3 rows